Free Account Opening + AMC Free Demat

 18. Put Option Call Option

-Certain NCDs have a call and a pull option.
+Certain NCDs have a call and a put option.
 In a call option NCD, the issuing company can call the NCD before maturity, i.e. it can buy back/repay the NCD before the redemption date, whereas in the put option, the NCD holder has the right to redeem the NCD before the maturity date.
 The Call Option and the Put Option may be exercised after the completion of a specified term of the NCD as mentioned in the Offer Document.
 If the Company has issued an NCD without Call Option and Put Option, the same will be specified as NA (not available) in the Offer Document.

 An NCD with a call option usually has a higher interest rate than an NCD with a put option because an NCD with a call option is in favor of the issuing company, which has the right to buy it back at any time after a certain period of time.